Sambruk/federated-tls-auth/tools/README.md

 overridden with the `--url` argument.

 ## list_metadata
-A script for listing entities and server/client names from the metadata.
+A script for listing entities from the metadata.

 Before running the script you need to make sure that Python 3 is installed.